agender-nerd/Delta-K-Cipher-Encoder/README.md

 ![Language](https://img.shields.io/badge/language-C%2B%2B-00599C)

 ## What is DELTA-K?
 The DELTA-K Cipher Encoder program is, as the title suggests, based on the DELTA-K cipher.
 The DELTA-K cipher is a substitution cipher I created, fundamentally built on the trinary (Base-3) number system.
+The name is a concatenation of Delta, the Greek letter shaped like a triangle (because triangles are used frequently in the cipher), and K, the first letter of my online pseudonym, Kazy.

 The cipher utilizes three glyphs, ▲, ▼, and ◆, which correspond to numbers 0, 1, and 2 respectively.
 Every letter in the alphabet is mapped to a triplet of glyphs correspondent to that letter's trinary position in the alphabet.
 The following table lists all the standard alphabetical mappings:
 | Latin Letter | Alphabetical Position (Trinary) | Associated Glyphs |